Get a Demo

 Tip #2: Integrate Screening for Co-Occurring Disorders

 Substance use disorders are significantly more prevalent in people with mental health conditions.
-For example, a recent survey from the Substance Abuse and Mental Health Services Administration (SAMHSA) found that of the 47.6 million adults in the United States with any mental illness in the past year, 9.2 million — or about 19% — also had an SUD, whereas 5% of those without a mental illness had an SUD.
+For example, a survey from the Substance Abuse and Mental Health Services Administration (SAMHSA) found that of the 47.6 million adults in the United States with any mental illness in the past year, 9.2 million — or about 19% — also had an SUD, whereas 5% of those without a mental illness had an SUD.

 Routine mental health screening and assessments help providers and substance use disorder clinics identify SUD and co-occurring mental health disorders.
 For example, a patient with a history of major depressive disorder may present with worsening symptoms brought on by increased alcohol use.
 Without an alcohol screening, the clinician may miss an SUD diagnosis and only treat depression.